alexlevin/rack-affiliates/README.md

 Rack::Referrals
 =============

 Rack::Affiliates is a rack middleware that extracts information about the referrals came from an an affiliated site.
-Specifically, it looks up for parameter (eg. ref_id) in the request or a saved cookie.
-If found it persists referal tag in the cookie for later use.
+Specifically, it looks up for parameter (eg. <code>ref</code> by default) in the request.
+If found it persists referal tag, referring url and time in a cookie for later use.

 Purpose
 -------